valueflows/valueflows/release-doc-in-process/README.md

 <tr><td>Properties</td><td>vf:name, vf:url, vf:image, vf:note, vf:primaryLocation</td></tr>
 </table>

-(Question: can/should this also have properties for it's relationships (where it is an object or subject)?)
+(Question: can/should this also have properties for its relationships (where it is an object or subject)?)

 A vf:Agent is empowered to control or affect the flow of economic resources (including his or her own labor) by engaging in economic events. vf:Agents are also empowered to make commitments or promises to affect resource flows in the future.
 Or putting it another way, a vf:Agent can participate in economic events.